rochus-keller/Typos/Readme.md

 ### Status on December 27, 2025

 Now we have again a working BUSY build which is complete, fast and works well with the source level debugger.
-The build.sh has been removed (since broken).
-I will soon also remove the autotools build so that I can make configuration changes without the need to update two build systems.
+The build.sh and all autotool related files have been removed so that I can make configuration changes without the need to update two build systems.

 ### How to build